Colorado Springs Federal Criminal Defense Lawyer

 When you’ve been charged or investigated for a federal crime, having an effective federal crimes attorney is a must.
 Federal prosecutors are known for their zealousness, the rules of the federal courts are complex, and federal sentences are harsh.
 Not all defense attorneys in Colorado accept clients accused of federal crimes.

-There are significant differences in federal procedure that your lawyer must be experienced with to defense you effectively, so you should always ascertain that your attorney is thoroughly familiar with the federal court system in order to ensure you achieve the best possible outcome in your federal case.
+There are significant differences in federal criminal defense procedures that your lawyer must be experienced with to defend you effectively, so you should always ascertain that your attorney is thoroughly familiar with the federal court system in order to ensure you achieve the best possible outcome in your federal case.

 Types of Federal Crimes

-In Colorado Springs, attorney Steven T. Rodemer is a top choice for a federal defense attorney when you are facing serious federal charges.
+In Colorado Springs, attorney Steven T. Rodemer is a top choice for a federal defense attorney when you are facing serious charges.
 He has the knowledge, skill, and federal court experience that you will need on your side to achieve the best outcome for your case.
 Steve has broad experience in defending clients accused of a full range of federal crimes.
 He has successfully defended clients in many types of federal cases, and accepts clients charged with these and other federal crimes:

 - Computer and Internet crimes